Architecture

 02

-Photovoltaic plants connected to the national transmission grid, green hydrogen units, ancillary substations.
-Coordination across RAN, REN and municipal frameworks.
+Utility-scale solar PV plants connected to the national transmission grid, green hydrogen units, hybridisation with battery storage, and their ancillary substations.

 Solar PV